 - If the tube is partially out or falls out within 8 weeks of initial placement, please notify the NS clinic and go to the emergency room immediately to have it replaced.
-If it has been over 8 weeks, please call the NS clinic ASAP.
-If outside normal business hours, still call this number to be directed to the provider on call. - Pain, hardness, increasing redness at the tube site, skin sores, or increasing drainage/bleeding around the tube. - Bumpy red tissue growing from around the tube site - known as granulation tissue.
+If it has been over 8 weeks, please call the NS clinic ASAP to attempt replacement.
+If outside normal business hours, still call this number to be directed to the provider on call. - Pain, hardness, increasing redness at the tube site, skin sores, or increasing drainage/bleeding around the tube. - Bumpy red tissue growing from around the tube site known as granulation tissue.
 This is not an emergency and can be treated in the NS clinic. - Bolster seems too tight or too loose.
-It should be about the flat side of a dime's width from skin. - G or J port is clogged.
-Refer to Cleaning a Clogged Feeding Tube brochure. - When tube feedings are running through the J port and drainage from venting the G port looks creamy like tube feeding.
-The GJ tube may need to be repositioned.
+It should be about the flat side of a dime's width from skin. - J tube is clogged.
+Refer to Cleaning a Clogged Feeding Tube brochure.